Cosmian/mse-home-cli/documentation/docs/getting_started.md

 if __name__ == "__main__":
     app.run(debug=True)
 ```

-The [configuration file](./configuration.md) is a TOML file to give information to the sgx operator enables him to start the application:
+The [configuration file](./configuration.md) is a TOML file used to give information to the SGX operator, allowing to start correctly the application:

 ```{.toml}
 name = "example"